Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 ---| --- | --- |
 Users can view detailed descriptions of services (manicures, pedicures, gel nails, nail art, etc.).
 Each service includes pricing, duration, and any special offers. | 4 service tiles visible, text and images are resonsive on various screens.
 Images do not appear stretched and buttons redirect to the book now form | PASS
+Users can view a contact number & email address of the salon.
+Users can be directed to a map to find the salon.
+Users can see information about parking | Footer with all required information is visible on all of the pages.
+Map and social media links open in the new tab and change colour when hovered over.
+Footer is responsive and looks good on various screen sizes. | PASS
+Users can enter their name, email address and contact number along with a preferred method of contact.
+Users must have a free text message where they can leave a message or details of their enquiry for the salon.
+All fields must be required.From should have a submit button and be responsive so that it can be viewed on devices with various screen sizes.| Form has all the fields specified and fields are required, able to complete manually or with autocomplete.
+Required messages are shown and input fields are restricted to the type of character that the field is for i.e. number only for tel.
+Form can only be submitted once the required information is entered.
+Once the form is submitted, user is shown a success page.
+Messaging on the success page is correct and the button takes user to the home page.
+Booking and success page are responsive on various screen sizes.| PASS

 - and attach screenshot